sonnguyen64/pigeon-auth/README.md

 - jQuery
 - Bootstrap
 - AngularJS
-- Pigeon Table
+- Pigeon Auth

-*** If your project is running in PHP, you can insert the "includes.php" to include all the dependencies.
+If your project is running in PHP, you can insert the "includes.php" to include all the dependencies.
 The **includes.php** file is located in **pigeon-auth/php/includes.php**.

 ## Database Configuration
 A simple database configuration is required to connect and retrieve the data from SQL database.
 The database configuration is stored in **pigeon-core** directory.
 Fill in the database configuration in **configdb-example.php** and rename the file to **configdb.php**.